What Liens Survive Foreclosure?

 - Utility Liens

-- Water/Sewer Delinquencies (only in selected states and/or counties)
+- Water/Sewer Delinquencies (only in select states and/or counties)

-- Unpaid Real Estate Taxes/Liens for any/all taxing jurisdictions
+- Unpaid Real Estate Taxes/Liens for any and all taxing jurisdictions

-- 2nd and junior position mortgages, such as home equity loans, etc.
+- 2nd and Junior Mortgages (such as home equity loans, etc.)

-- Other Judgments outside of the ones listed above recorded after the foreclosing mortgage
+- Other Judgments (recorded after the foreclosing mortgage)